Who needs a SEND Support Plan?

 Specialist Support

-The SEND Code of Practice states that provision includes:
+The SEND Code of Practice sets out that:

 Find out more information on who needs a SEND Support Plan and key considerations for outcomes.